 Pro Full white backlighting

-The CODE comes with seemingly Apple inspired white backlighting.
-You can pick from seven brightness levels and onboard memory saves your lighting preferences.
-They also have gone to a lot of trouble getting the backlighting even by painting the backplate white and positioning the key symbols to provide even backlit.
+The CODE keyboard comes with backlighting that feels similar to the one found on Apple products.
+You can pick from seven brightness levels and the onboard memory saves your lighting preferences.
+They also have gone to a lot of trouble getting the backlighting even by painting the backplate white and positioning the key symbols just right.

 Pro Minimalistic design

-The CODE keyboard has a textured finished that resists fingerprints/scratches, no stickers or logos and the backlighting is very clean and elegant.
+The CODE keyboard has a textured finish that resists fingerprints and scratches.
+It has no stickers or logos and the back-lighting is very clean and elegant.